 The Toyota Yaris is the most popular model in the company’s line – up and it’s easy to see why.
-The latest upgraded car looks fabulous, drives beautifully, features efficient yet punchy engines and is available as a hybrid too.
+The latest upgraded car looks fabulous, drives beautifully, features efficient yet punchy hybrid engines and is a world leader when it comes to safety.

 The goodGreat styling and outstanding economy

 Those engineers at Toyota have every right to feel rather smug right now because they have been so far ahead of the game when it comes to hybrid technology and now the ever-popular Yaris has raised that bar even further for the chasing pack.

 The all-new fourth generation model of this hugely-popular supermini is the first Toyota to be built on the company’s small car GA-B platform and it is powered by a dynamic new punchy three-cylinder, 1.5-litre petrol hybrid engine.

 In addition, new Yaris has been engineered to be the world’s safest compact car with a wealth of driver assist systems fitted as standard across the line-up, so it would seem Toyota has plenty to shout about.

 Buyers can select from trim levels called Icon, Design, Dynamic and Excel with a high-specification Launch Edition model available for a limited time.

 Our test car, in Dynamic trim, cost £21,920 although the metallic paint added a further £585 to the cost.
 The 114bhp petrol hybrid powertrain is mated to an electric CVT transmission and the car can sprint to 62mph from a standing start in 9.7 seconds, topping out at 109mph.
 According to official figures, under WLTP testing, the Yaris can deliver a combined 65.6mpg with carbon emissions of 98g/km.

 The five-door Yaris looks much sharper and dynamic in its styling – it is slightly lower and shorter, but is wider and boasts a longer wheelbase, which results in extra cabin space.